 Before scheduling an appointment, familiarize yourself with the two types of sessions offered and choose accordingly:

-• A 20-minute session for general financial aid matters, including but not limited to grants, scholarships, loans, FSA ID issues, academic progress, and income loss.
+• A 20-minute session if you have already completed your FAFSA, for general financial aid questions, including but not limited to grants, scholarships, loans, academic progress, and income loss.

 • A 40-minute session focused solely on filing the FAFSA, assisting as needed.
 Please review the details for FAFSA assistance and come prepared.

-Make a General Appointment Make a FAFSA Filing Appointment
+Make a General Financial Aid Appointment Completing a FAFSA Appointment

 1. FSA ID and Password – You must have a FSA ID prior to joining the appointment.
 Create your FSA ID here.
 For assistance, contact the Federal Student Aid Contact Center by email, live web chat or phone at 1-800-433-3243 (TTY calls: 1-800-730-8913).